-- Served as a technical specialist for the University of Minnesota and Minnesota Indian Affairs Council TRUTH (Towards Recognition and University-Tribal Healing) Project (2021-2023). - Serve on the College of Food Agriculture and Natural Resource Science's wild rice technical advisory committee (2022-present). - Serve on the College of Food Agriculture and Natural Resource Sciences technical advisory committee to support the return of the Cloquet Forestry Center to the Fond du Lac Band of Lake Superior Chippewa (2023-present). - Serve on the Department of Forest Resources Diversity and Inclusion committee, the Scholarship committee, and the Green Hall Mural sub-committee (2019-present). - Served on search committees for: a visiting Indigenous environmental Scholar, Institute for Advanced Studies (2020); an Assistant Professor, Department of American Indian Studies (2021); a Communications Manager, Midwest Climate Adaptation Science Center and Institute on the Environment (2021); an Associate Professor of urban and community forestry, Department of Forest Resources (2022); an Assistant Dean for Diversity Equity and Inclusion, College of Food Agriculture and Natural Resources Sciences (2023).
+- University Senator, Representing CFANS Faculty on the University Senate (2024-2027) - Served as a technical specialist for the University of Minnesota and Minnesota Indian Affairs Council TRUTH (Towards Recognition and University-Tribal Healing) Project (2021-2023). - Serve on the College of Food Agriculture and Natural Resource Science's wild rice technical advisory committee (2022-present). - Serve on the College of Food Agriculture and Natural Resource Sciences technical advisory committee to support the return of the Cloquet Forestry Center to the Fond du Lac Band of Lake Superior Chippewa (2023-present). - Serve on the Department of Forest Resources Diversity and Inclusion committee, the Scholarship committee, and the Green Hall Mural sub-committee (2019-present). - Served on search committees for: a visiting Indigenous environmental Scholar, Institute for Advanced Studies (2020); an Assistant Professor, Department of American Indian Studies (2021); a Communications Manager, Midwest Climate Adaptation Science Center and Institute on the Environment (2021); an Associate Professor of urban and community forestry, Department of Forest Resources (2022); an Assistant Dean for Diversity Equity and Inclusion, College of Food Agriculture and Natural Resources Sciences (2023).